karttikeya/minREV/README.md

 💥 A gentle and in-depth [15 minute introduction](https://youtu.be/X_xyt26tkRY?t=3350) to RevViT.

+💥 Additional implementations of reversible MViT and Swin.

-💥 (4/22 Update) We have added in an implementation of fast, parallelized reversible backpropagation (paper coming soon)!
+💥 A new implementation of fast, parallelized reversible backpropagation (PaReprop) featured as a spotlight at [Transformers for Vision @ CVPR 2023](https://sites.google.com/view/t4v-cvpr23).

 <h2> Setting Up </h2>